sidd14491/mySecondGithubRepoUsingTerraform/devopsLearning/azureCourse/Reademe.md

                    VM only run when there is code to be executed
                 f) Cold starts is a side-effect of this setup--> which means not used for early startup because they come to conclusion of code once the know topo what they are making

+## Global Infrastructure
+    # Regions and Geographies
+        A region is a grouping multiple datacenters(Availability Zones) Azure has 60+ Regions available across 140 countries

+        A Geography is discreet market of two or more regions tht preserves data residency and compliance boundaries

+    # Paired Regions
+        Each region is paired with another region 300 miles away Only one region is updated at a time to ensure no outage

+        Some Azure Service rely on Paired Region for Disaster Recovery

+        Eg: Azure Geo-redundant Storage(GRS) replicate data to a secondary region automatically,ensuring that data is durable even in the event that primary region isn't recoverable